-The goals of the Lymphoma/Myeloma Fellowship program are to train fellows to provide specialized care for patients with Hodgkin disease, non-Hodgkin lymphoma and multiple myeloma; to successfully design and implement clinical research studies; and to be in a position to conduct independent research in lymphoma/myeloma and apply for research funding.
+The goals of the Lymphoma/Myeloma Fellowship program are to train fellows to provide specialized care for patients with Hodgkin disease, non-Hodgkin lymphoma, multiple myeloma, and plasma cell dyscrasias; to successfully design and implement clinical research studies; and to be in a position to conduct independent research in lymphoma/myeloma and apply for research funding.

 At the completion of one year of training, fellows are expected to be competent to assume independent clinical responsibilities and research investigations; be familiar with the natural history of lymphoma and myeloma; and to be knowledgeable about appropriate diagnostic and therapeutic approaches in lymphoma and myeloma.
 Fellows are also expected to present their work at a national and/or international professional meeting and write a manuscript for publication.

-Clinical Research: An initial Intensive 3-day Fellowship Orientation and Clinical Research Methodology Workshop is being developed, which includes: small group sessions with expert faculty that will focus on clinical research design, statistical design, biomarker trial design, implementation and analysis, grant writing tips and strategies; and development of a clinical study design with specific aims.
+Clinical Research: We provide a 3-day course on Clinical Research Methodology which includes: small group sessions with expert faculty that will focus on clinical research design, statistical design, biomarker trial design, utilizing big data, implementation and analysis, grant writing tips and strategies; and development of a clinical study design with specific aims.
 This will be followed by monthly follow-up meetings.
 Fellows will work closely with faculty members involved in clinical research and be expected to participate in clinically-based research projects; research is performed at least 2 days per week.
 Translational (bench-to-bedside) research opportunities are also available.
 Fellows are encouraged to present their research at national meetings.

 Clinical Practice: Our program includes intense training in the care of patients with lymphoma or myeloma through working directly with faculty members.
 Fellows will have 2 months of inpatient service completed on a 2-week rotation service; the remainder of the time is spent in outpatient clinic (2 days each week).
 There is an option for fellows to receive intense training in the care of patients enrolled in clinical trials, including patients in CAR T-cell programs.